emqx/emqx-docs/en_US/deploy/install-marketplace.md

-# Install from source code
+# Install from cloud Marketplace